TrevorBuchanan/AgAIDResearch/README.md

 for both.
 Furthermore, some information can be filled from other IoT units at the site, and other online resources such as weather data)
 * 06/13/2024 - Refactor and begin to use time series learning models
-* 06/14/2024 - Apply uni-variate time series learning models
+* 06/14/2024 - Apply uni-variate time series learning models and work on setting effective parameters for best results

 # References:
 * [1] J. Brownlee, “How to Develop LSTM Models for Time Series Forecasting,” Machine Learning Mastery, Nov.
 13, 2018. https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/